team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-5-20-Hello-World.md

 Oh well... you learn something new everyday and this static scaffolding system is quite interesting.

-Update: Kudos to @snjqi188who pushed the current blog (what you're seeing now).
+Update: Kudos to @snjqi188 who pushed the current blog (what you're seeing now).
 The jekyllbootstrap one I used originally had issues with the terminal and she used jekyll-now, forked from @barryclark, which allows updated from github.
 The solution's easy and simple.
 Which is how things should be.